Tri-Cities Education Association for Christian Homeschoolers

 PLEASE log on to the website and cancel your sign-up or let the coordinator know if you are going to be unable to attend.
 Communication is very important to keep things running smoothly.

 Every member will be able to view their statement of accounts in their member side of the website.
-You still sign up and pay with paypal through the website, just as before.
+You still sign up and pay with paypal through the website.
 If you don't pay right away, it will show as money owed in your account and you can pay later (by the deadline, of course).

 Checks are no longer an accepted form of payment for field trips.
 Please utilize the account tab at the top of the home page.

-Three sign-ups without field trip attendance in one semester deems you ineligible for trips until the beginning of the next school year.
+We understand that illness and other things come up last minute, but any family missing three field trips without giving four days notice will be unable to participate until the next semester.
 Cancellations are allowed, but must be made four days before the event in order to not count against you.
-We understand that illness and other things come up last minute, but any family missing three field trips without giving four days notice will be unable to participate until the next semester.

 Refunds are not guaranteed, as many trips are paid for by the coordinator a great length of time in advance.